88-degrees/Book-of-Changes/appendix01s2.md

 Paragraph 3 tells us how the greatest natural and the greatest political changes are equally successful and admirable when conducted aright.

+<a name="fn_174"></a>[255:L](#fr_174)

-255:L 1.
-See the notes on the Text of the Thwan about the figure of a caldron in Ting.
+1. See the notes on the Text of the Thwan about the figure of a caldron in Ting.
 Its component trigrams are Sun representing wood, and Lî representing fire; which may very well suggest the idea of cooking.
 The last sentence of the paragraph is entirely after the style of 'the Great Symbolism.'
 The Khang-hsî editors say that the distinction between Žing and Ting appears here very clearly, the former relating to the nourishment of the people, and the latter to the nourishing men of worth.
 They add that the reality of the offerings to God is such nourishing.
 'God' is here Shang Tî, which Canon McClatchie translates 'the First Emperor,' adding in a note, 'The Chinese Jupiter, the Emperor of gods and men!'

 2. The first sentence deduces the sentiment of the Thwan from the attributes or virtues of the trigrams with considerable amplification of the virtue of Lî.
 The second line of Lî, as being divided, calls forth in other hexagrams the same notice as here.
 It is the most important line in the figure, and being responded to by the strong 2, gives an indication of the 'great progress and success.'

+<a name="fn_175"></a>[256:LI](#fr_175)

-256:LI Paragraph 1.
+1. Paragraph 1.
 See what is said on the Text.

 2. The explanations of the.
 Thwan here are good; but in no way deduced from the figure.

 3. The portion of the text printed in a different type is supposed to have dropt out of the Chinese copies.
 The explanation of it that follows is based on Wăn's view of Kăn as representing the oldest son.
 See on the Text.

+<a name="fn_176"></a>[256:LII](#fr_176)

-256:LII 1.
-The Khang-hsî editors give their opinion that what is said in the first sentence of this paragraph, after the explanation of the name, illustrates the first sentence of the Thwan, and that the other sentence illustrates the: rest of the Thwan.
+1. The Khang-hsî editors give their opinion that what is said in the first sentence of this paragraph, after the explanation of the name, illustrates the first sentence of the Thwan, and that the other sentence illustrates the: rest of the Thwan.
 It may be so, but the whole of the Thwan appears in paragraph 2.

 2. The hexagram being made up of Kăn repeated, lines 1, 2, 3 are of course the same as 4, 5, and 6.
 But it will be seen that there is not a proper correlation among them all.
 I do not see, p.
 257 however, that this furnishes any ground for the entire obliviousness of self, which the Th wan makes out to be in the figure.

-257:LIII The first sentence of paragraph 2 describes the lines from 2 to 5 all getting into their proper places, as has been pointed out on the Text, and that sentence is symbolical of what is said in the second.
+<a name="fn_177"></a>[257:LIII](#fr_177) The first sentence of paragraph 2 describes the lines from 2 to 5 all getting into their proper places, as has been pointed out on the Text, and that sentence is symbolical of what is said in the second.
 'The rectification of the country' is the reality of 'the successful progress.'

 'The strong undivided line' in paragraph 3 is the fifth of the figure.

 Out of rest comes movement to go on for an indefinite time, and be succeeded by rest again;--as says paragraph 4.

+<a name="fn_178"></a>[258:LIV](#fr_178)

-258:LIV 1.
-Kwei Mei in this Appendix has the meaning simply of marriage, and for Mei we might substitute Nü ,'daughter' or 'young lady.'
+1. Kwei Mei in this Appendix has the meaning simply of marriage, and for Mei we might substitute Nü ,'daughter' or 'young lady.'
 This appears from the writer's going on to point out, as elsewhere, the analogy between the growth of things in nature from the interaction of heaven and earth and the increase of mankind through marriage.
 He does this with a delicate touch.
 There is no grossness in the original any more than there is in the translation.

 But how are we to reconcile this reference to the action of heaven and earth with the bad auspice of the Thwan?
 The Khang-hsî editors felt the pressure of this difficulty, and they adduce a similar inconsistency in the account of hexagram 44 in this treatise, adding, 'From this we may say that the interaction of the yin and yang cannot be dispensed with, but that we ought to be careful about it in the beginning in order to prevent mischief in the end.
 This is the doctrine of the Yî.'
 This is very well, but it is no solution of the difficulty.
 The editors could not admit that the author of the Appendix did not understand or did not deal fairly with the Text; for that author, they thought, was Confucius.